LiskHQ/lisk-docs/docs/about-lisk/governance.md

 Funding proposals can be executed by anyone, once the proposal is approved.
 ### Implementation of general proposals
 For approved general proposals, the Onchain Foundation will determine whether the proposal is safe, secure, consistent with the scope of Lisk governance, and capable of being implemented in a legally compliant manner.
 If it is, the Foundation will act diligently and in a commercially reasonable manner to cause the proposal to be implemented.

+### Voting Power
+To get some voting power, users must **lock/stake** some LSK tokens.
+This works as follows:

+Users can lock tokens for a specific locking duration (between 2 weeks and 2 years).
+After the locking duration ends, the users can redeem their tokens.
+Locking happens on our portal.

+Initially, the voting power of a locked token will be constant during its locking duration.
+But it is possible to [boost the voting power](#boosting-the-voting-power) by up to 200% where the boost is proportional to remaining locking duration.

+We consider to transition to a voting-escrow-Token model at some point.
+In this model the voting power decreases linearly when getting closer to end of the locking duration.
+But this requires custom integration from Tally.

+#### Voting power calculation:
+Locked tokens provide a voting power proportional to the amount of locked tokens.
+Concretely, 1 locked LSK provides one unit of voting power.

+#### Boosting the voting power
+To enable voting power proportional to the promised locking duration, users have the option to pause the countdown of the locking period.
+That means, the counting towards the end of the locking period is paused until the user decides to resume it.
+In the case of pausing, the user receives a boost of the voting power.
+It is set to `lockedAmount * (1 + remainingLockingDurationInDays/365)`.
+Hence, the voting power can be increased by up to 200%.

+### Delegation
+The Governor framework also requires to delegate the voting power in order to use it.
+The voting power can be delegated to other users or to themselves.
+But self-delegation is a requirement if users want to vote themselves.
+Delegation happens on [Tally](#tally).

 ## Governance Goals
 There are two primary goals of Lisks governance system: